 If you would like to more about Jesus' actual death date and the resurrection timeline according to the Bible, check out Sharon Aubrey's debut book, Jesus Unveiled.

 Relevant Publishers LLC welcomes Leon Mensch to our family of authors.
 Leon is a sled dog musher and kennel owner in Kasilof, Alaska.
 Originally from Vermont, Leon, his wife, Elizabeth, and Mickey their cat moved to Alaska in 2011.
-Mickey loved the dogs of their sledding kennel, which spawned an idea for a fiction book based on a cat who mushes the Iditarod Sled Dog Race.
+Mickey accepted the dogs of their sledding kennel, which spawned an idea for a fiction book based on a cat who mushes the Iditarod Sled Dog Race.
 Readers old and young are sure to love Me Now: The Adventures of Mickey the Mushing Cat by Leon Mensch scheduled for release in 2020.

 We have a booth for selling Alaskan Books & Music on the Red Trail for 2019 State Fair in Palmer!

 We are super excited about this new opportunity and are hoping to partner with many Alaskan authors and publishers to showcase Alaska's finest selection at the Fair.